 Prior to the Offering, there has been no public market for the Non-Voting Common.
 The price of the shares of Non-Voting Common has been negotiated between RGA and the Representatives.
-In addition to prevailing market conditions, among the factors considered in determining the offering price of the shares of Non-Voting Common were the trading history and price of RGA's Voting Common, the Company's historical financial performance, estimates of the business potential and earning prospects of the Company, an assessment of the Company's management and the consideration of the above factors in relation to the market valuations of companies in similar business.
+In addition to prevailing market conditions, among the factors considered in determining the offering price of the shares of Non-Voting Common were the trading history and price of RGA's Voting Common, the absence of voting rights of the Non-Voting Common, the Company's historical financial performance, estimates of the business potential and earning prospects of the Company, an assessment of the Company's management and the consideration of the above factors in relation to the market valuations of companies in similar business.